Building a Blended App

 • basic_entrypoint is a macro for defining the main entry point of the contract.

-• router and signature are macros for routing function calls and defining function signatures.
+• router and function_id are macros for routing function calls and defining function signatures.

 • SharedAPI is a trait that abstracts the API shared between different environments.

-This line defines a struct named ROUTER and derives a default implementation for it.
+This line defines a struct named ROUTER and derives a contract implementation for it.
 The ROUTER struct will implement the logic for our contract.

 This defines a trait named RouterAPI with a single method greeting.
-This method is generic over any type that implements the SharedAPI trait and returns a String.
+This method returns a String.

 This block implements the RouterAPI trait for the ROUTER struct.
 The #[router(mode = "solidity")] attribute indicates that this implementation is for a Solidity-compatible router.